 - Seats: 75, plus 15 outside

-- Wine: a good list has plenty of choice under the £20 mark, and offers about a dozen are offered by the glass.
+- Wine: a good list kicks off at around the £20 mark, and offers about a dozen are offered by the glass.

 - Children's portions: Yes, when possible